tagion/tagion/docs/gov/glossary/index.md

 Finality is a property of a distributed system where, once a [transaction](/gov/glossary#transaction) or block is finalized, it is permanently irreversible unless overridden by external intervention, such as a hard fork.

-The term "probabilistic finality", as often used in blockchain systems, is an oxymoron because the likelihood of a [transaction](/gov/glossary#transaction) or block being reverted only decreases over time as more confirmations are added, but reversal remains theoretically possible.
+The term "**probabilistic finality**", as often used in blockchain systems, is an oxymoron because the likelihood of a [transaction](/gov/glossary#transaction) or block being reverted only decreases over time as more confirmations are added, but reversal remains theoretically possible.
-To distinguish actual finality from this, systems with [Hashgraph consensus](#consensus) often specify to have "deterministic finality".
+To distinguish actual finality from this, systems with [Hashgraph consensus](#consensus) often specify to have "**deterministic finality**".

-"Time to finality" is the duration required for a transaction to be considered irreversible or practically immutable in the system, this depends to a large degree on the [consensus mechanism](#consensus) used.
+"**Time to finality**" is the duration required for a transaction to be considered irreversible or practically immutable in the system, this depends to a large degree on the [consensus mechanism](#consensus) used.

 ## Formation